How To Write a CV: Tips, Tools, & Examples for 2024

 A well-crafted CV communicates your professional value and increases your chances of landing more interviews and opportunities.
 By following the guidelines above, you'll present your achievements and expertise in a clear and organized manner relevant to the person reading it.

-If you need help getting started, Teal's CV builder offers customizable sections, keyword optimization, and version control.
-Create and store as many CVS (and opportunities) as you need, store your entire career or academic history, and streamline your applications—all in one dynamic platform.
+If you need help getting started, Teal's AI Resume builder gives jobseekers full design control, making it a great tool for creating a CV.
+Create and store as many CVs or resumes as you need, store your entire career or academic history, and streamline your applications—all in one dynamic platform.

 Frequently Asked Questions